ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Naming conventions
 ------------------

-To achieve readable and maintainable code, use concise and descriptive names for classes, methods, functions, and constants.
+To achieve readable and maintainable code, use concise and descriptive names for functions, classes, methods, and constants.
 Regardless of the programming language, you must follow these global rules to determine the correct names:

-#.
-Choose descriptive and unambiguous names.
+- Choose descriptive and unambiguous names.
-#.
-Make meaningful distinctions.
+- Make meaningful distinctions.
-#.
-Use pronounceable names.
+- Use pronounceable names.
-#.
-Use searchable names.
+- Use searchable names.
-#.
-Replace magic numbers with named constants.
+- Replace magic numbers with named constants.
-#.
-Avoid encodings.
+- Avoid encodings.
 Do not append prefixes or type information.

 Variables
 ~~~~~~~~~

-Do not use the characters ``'l'``, ``'O'`` , or ``'I'`` as single-character
+Do not use the characters ``"l"`, ``"O"``, or ``"I"`` as single-character
 variable names.
 In some fonts, these characters are indistinguishable from the
 numerals one and zero.